0x42697262/obsidian_files/Notes/020 Studies/CMSC 178 Assignment 1.md

 In the median filter parameter, setting the mask filter dimension to different values would result into a blurred image like the one shown below:
 ![[Pasted image 20230425200823.png]]
 Notice that when the median filter mask is set to `1x1` dimension, there is no change or removal of the noise salt and pepper.

+The median filter fails at `0.2` noise level.

 ## 4 Comments & Conclusion
 The purpose of this exercise is to eliminate the "salt and pepper" noise from input images using the median filter function.
 The function takes three parameters, namely the input image and the width and height of the filter mask.
 Modifying the dimensions of the mask can yield various output images, including ones with no discernible changes or images that appear excessively blurred.